 This chapter presents the data obtained from the field.
-The chapter begins by giving the return rate of instruments and demographic characteristics of respondents.
-The second part of this chapter presents the findings and the discussion organized according to the research objectives of the study.
+The chapter begins by giving the instruments' return rate and respondents' demographic characteristics.
+The second part of this chapter presents the findings and the discussion organised according to the study's research objectives.